Jemurai/simplyautom8d/README.md

 We hope this makes them easy to port into different automation flows.
 We also hope this will make it easy to add new types of data sources.

+We tried to make it so that the same scripts will work locally and in a Github Action without requiring much more than a shell.

-## Sources of Information
+## Automations

-Some great foundational resources for threat information are the CISA catalog of known exploited vulnerabilities and the National Vulnerability Database.
-These can be challenging to use or pay appropriate attention to.
-This project includes scripts to try to simplify programmatic access.
+### Pulling Recent Vulnerability Information

+The first area of work was to identify important security information and work it into workflows.

+The basic idea is to grab some of the most canonical data on vulnerabilities (CISA, NVD) and then to make it easy to build alerting around these in your automation flows.

-### CISA Known Exploited Vulnerabilities Catalog
+#### CISA Known Exploited Vulnerabilities Catalog

 These are vulnerabilities that are known to be used in the wild to attack.